pjtunstall/a-ray-tracer-darkly/README.md

 ### Shapes

 Shapes are represented by the `Hittable` trait.
 (Trait is Rust's name for an interface.)
+Specific shapes belong to their own submodules of the `hittable` module, so import them with `use hittables::plane::Plane` etc. Materials belong directly to the `materials` module.
+Import them with `use materials::Metal` etc. (See [Materials](#materials).)

 #### Plane